 In the United States, in order for physicians to use the Zephyr Valve, we expect that the hospital facilities where these physicians treat patients will typically require us to enter into purchasing contracts setting forth the terms and conditions under which the hospital facilities will purchase Zephyr Valves.
 This process can be lengthy and time-consuming and require extensive negotiations and management time, and potentially result in delays and increases to the sales cycle before we can sell the Zephyr Valve to these hospitals.
 In the European Union, certain institutions may require us to engage in a contract bidding process in the event that such institutions are considering making purchase commitments that exceed specified cost thresholds, which vary by jurisdiction.
 These processes are only open at certain periods of time, and we may not be successful in the bidding process.
 If we do not receive access to hospital facilities via these contracting processes or otherwise, or if we are unable to secure contracts or tender successful bids, our sales may decrease, and our operating results may be harmed.
 Furthermore, we may expend significant effort in these time-consuming processes and still may not obtain a purchase contract from such hospitals.

-The COVID-19 pandemic has had a material adverse impact on our business, financial condition and results of operations, and may continue to impact us in the future.
+Public health crises, including the COVID-19 pandemic, have in the past and may in the future have a material adverse impact on our business, financial condition and results of operations.